Four Factors Determine Survey Statistical Confidence

 In this example, the mean for the survey question was 3.5 on a 1 to 5 scale and the confidence statistic was 0.15.
 So, we’re 95% certain the true mean lies in a band defined by 3.5 +/-0.15.
 Our accuracy is 0.15 as a percentage of the size of the scale, which is 5-1=4.
 Thus, our accuracy is +/-3.75%.

 Let’s close by dispelling the myths in the opening three quotes.

-- There is no national average response rate.
+- There is no “national average response rate.”
 A whole host of factors drive response rates — administration mode, survey length, invitation quality, relationship you have with the survey audience, and a whole lot more.